Mattress shopping tips that will help you sleep better

 8. Slow down.
 Your body needs time to feel each mattress and compare it to the one you’re currently sleeping on.
 Experts suggest eliminating the ones that don’t feel good and spending at least 15 minutes on the mattresses that do.
 Chat with your partner while you’re lying down and focus on areas that give you discomfort at home.

 9. Talk about the components of the mattress.
 Some people prefer a plush, pillow-top with a supportive inner-spring core while others enjoy the suppleness of latex.
-As you lie on each mattress, ask questions about what’s inside and how those components change the feel.
+As you lie on each mattress, ask questions about what’s inside the mattress and how those components change the feel.
 This step keeps you on the mattress longer, which will help you begin to understand what your body responds to better.

 10. Visit multiple retailers.
 Department stores may advertise more sales but they can be crowded and it can be tricky to find a qualified sales person to answer your question.
 You might find a more attentive sales person at a furniture store and you might be surprised at their price competitiveness too.
 If you’re ready to shop, find an authorized Restonic Retailer near you.

 11. Talk about the warranty.
 Understand what the retailer and manufacturer warrants in the mattress.
 Workmanship and materials should be guaranteed but comfort is a personal perspective and often not covered.
 Read the fine print on your warranty so there are no surprises if something goes wrong.

 12. Protect your purchase.
 Stains on a mattress void the warranty – with every manufacturer.
 A tipped cup of coffee or glass of wine and there’s no going back.
 Invest in a waterproof mattress protector when you buy your mattress – for hygiene and to protect your warranty.
 You’ll be glad you did.